ghLinks/flashCards/leet_cards.md

 <!-- flashcard 1 -->

-## Front
+## Card

-Sliding Window Pattern
+Sliding Window UseCases

-## Back

-- Efficiently process subarrays or substrings within linear data structures.
-- Adjust window size dynamically to find desired subarray properties.
+%

+- Finding subarrays with specific properties (e.g., max sum, exact length).
+- Problems like "Longest Substring Without Repeating Characters."

 <!-- end flashcard 1 -->

 <!-- flashcard 2 -->

-## Front
+## Card

-Identifying Sliding Window Problems
+Sliding Window Implementation

-## Back

-- Look for problems involving contiguous subarrays or substrings.
-- Common in scenarios asking for longest, shortest, or specific sum subarrays.
+%

+- Use two pointers to define a window.
+- Adjust window size dynamically based on constraints.

 <!-- end flashcard 2 -->

 <!-- flashcard 3 -->

-## Front
+## Card

-Two Pointers Pattern
+Two Pointers UseCases

-## Back

-- Use two pointers to iterate through data structures for efficient comparisons.
-- Ideal for finding pairs or subarrays meeting specific criteria.
+%

+- Searching pairs in sorted arrays (e.g., "Two Sum II").
+- Problems like "3Sum" or "Container with Most Water."

 <!-- end flashcard 3 -->

 <!-- flashcard 4 -->

-## Front
+## Card

-Identifying Two Pointers Problems
+Two Pointers Implementation

-## Back

-- Problems involving sorted arrays or linked lists.
-- Tasks requiring finding pairs, triplets, or subarrays with certain sums.
+%

+- Initialize pointers at different positions (start/end or same side).
+- Move pointers based on conditions (e.g., sum, difference).

 <!-- end flashcard 4 -->

 <!-- flashcard 5 -->

-## Front
+## Card

-Fast and Slow Pointers Pattern
+Fast and Slow Pointers UseCases

-## Back

-- Utilize two pointers moving at different speeds to detect cycles.
+%

-- Commonly used in cyclic linked lists or arrays.
+- Detecting cycles in linked lists or arrays.
+- Finding the middle of a linked list.

 <!-- end flashcard 5 -->

 <!-- flashcard 6 -->

-## Front
+## Card

-Identifying Fast and Slow Pointers Problems
+Fast and Slow Pointers Implementation

-## Back

-- Problems involving loops in linked lists or arrays.
+%

+- Use two pointers; one moves 1 step, the other 2 steps.
-- Scenarios requiring detection of cycles or finding the middle element.
+- Check for overlap to detect cycles or stop at the middle.

 <!-- end flashcard 6 -->

 <!-- flashcard 7 -->

-## Front
+## Card

-Merge Intervals Pattern
+Merge Intervals UseCases

-## Back
+%

-- Efficiently handle overlapping intervals by merging them.
+- Merging overlapping intervals (e.g., meeting rooms).
-- Sort intervals and merge those that overlap.
+- Problems like "Insert Interval" or "Meeting Rooms II."

 <!-- end flashcard 7 -->

 <!-- flashcard 8 -->

-## Front
+## Card

-Identifying Merge Intervals Problems
+Merge Intervals Implementation

-## Back

-- Problems involving intervals, such as meeting times or ranges.
-- Tasks requiring merging or inserting intervals.
+%

+- Sort intervals by start time.
+- Merge intervals when they overlap by adjusting the end time.

 <!-- end flashcard 8 -->

 <!-- flashcard 9 -->

-## Front
+## Card

-Cyclic Sort Pattern
+Cyclic Sort UseCases

-## Back

-- Sort numbers when given a range of 1 to 'n' with constant space.
-- Place each number at its correct index iteratively.
+%

+- Finding missing, duplicate, or corrupt numbers in a range.
+- Problems like "Find All Numbers Disappeared in an Array."

 <!-- end flashcard 9 -->

 <!-- flashcard 10 -->

-## Front
+## Card

-Identifying Cyclic Sort Problems
+Cyclic Sort Implementation

-## Back

-- Problems involving finding missing or duplicate numbers in a range.
-- Scenarios where numbers are bound within a specific range.
+%

+- Iterate through array, swapping elements to their correct positions.
+- Check for misplacements to find duplicates/missing elements.

 <!-- end flashcard 10 -->

 <!-- flashcard 11 -->

-## Front
+## Card

-In-place Reversal of Linked List Pattern
+In-place Reversal UseCases

-## Back
+%

-- Reverse linked list nodes in-place for specific sections.
+- Reversing linked list segments (e.g., reversing between positions).
-- Modify pointers directly without extra space.
+- Problems like "Reverse Linked List II."

 <!-- end flashcard 11 -->

 <!-- flashcard 12 -->

-## Front
+## Card

-Identifying In-place Reversal Problems
+In-place Reversal Implementation

-## Back

-- Problems requiring reversal of linked list segments.
-- Tasks involving reordering nodes without extra space.
+%

+- Reverse pointers between specific positions in the list.
+- Use a previous node pointer to reconnect reversed parts.

 <!-- end flashcard 12 -->

 <!-- flashcard 13 -->

-## Front
+## Card

-Tree BFS Pattern
+Tree BFS UseCases

-## Back

-- Traverse tree level by level using a queue.
+%

+- Level order traversal in binary trees.
-- Useful for shortest path and level order traversal.
+- Finding the shortest path in unweighted graphs.

 <!-- end flashcard 13 -->

 <!-- flashcard 14 -->

-## Front
+## Card

-Identifying Tree BFS Problems
+Tree BFS Implementation

-## Back

-- Problems requiring level order traversal of trees.
-- Scenarios involving shortest path in unweighted trees.
+%

+- Use a queue to traverse tree levels.
+- Process nodes level by level while adding children to the queue.

 <!-- end flashcard 14 -->

 <!-- flashcard 15 -->

-## Front
+## Card

-Tree DFS Pattern
+Tree DFS UseCases

-## Back

-- Traverse tree using pre-order, in-order, or post-order methods.
-- Utilize recursion or stack for traversal.
+%

+- Exploring all tree paths (e.g., path sum problems).
+- Problems like "Binary Tree Paths" or "Path Sum II."

 <!-- end flashcard 15 -->

 <!-- flashcard 16 -->

-## Front
+## Card

-Identifying Tree DFS Problems
+Tree DFS Implementation

-## Back

-- Problems requiring exploration of all tree paths.
-- Scenarios involving path sums or subtree searches.
+%

+- Use recursion or a stack for traversal.
+- Process nodes in pre-order, in-order, or post-order.

 <!-- end flashcard 16 -->

 <!-- flashcard 17 -->

-## Front
+## Card

-Two Heaps Pattern
+Two Heaps UseCases

-## Back

-- Use two heaps to manage median or 'K' largest/smallest elements.
-- Balance a max-heap and min-heap for efficient retrievals.
+%

+- Calculating the median of a data stream.
+- Problems like "Find Median from Data Stream."

 <!-- end flashcard 17 -->

 <!-- flashcard 18 -->

-## Front
+## Card

-Identifying Two Heaps Problems
+Two Heaps Implementation

-## Back

-- Problems involving continuous median calculations.
-- Scenarios requiring dynamic insertion and retrieval of 'K' elements.
+%

+- Maintain a max-heap for lower half and a min-heap for upper half.
+- Balance heaps to keep size difference <= 1.

 <!-- end flashcard 18 -->

 <!-- flashcard 19 -->

-## Front
+## Card

-Subsets Pattern
+Subsets UseCases

-## Back
+%

-- Generate all subsets or combinations of a set.
+- Generating all subsets or combinations of a set.
-- Use backtracking or iterative methods to explore possibilities.
+- Problems like "Subsets" or "Combination Sum."

 <!-- end flashcard 19 -->

 <!-- flashcard 20 -->

-## Front
+## Card

-Identifying Subsets Problems
+Subsets Implementation

-## Back

-- Problems requiring generation of power sets or combinations.
-- Tasks involving exploration of all subset possibilities.
+%

+- Use backtracking or iterative generation.
+- For each element, add it to existing subsets to form new ones.

 <!-- end flashcard 20 -->

 <!-- flashcard 21 -->

-## Front
+## Card

-Modified Binary Search Pattern
+Modified Binary Search UseCases

-## Back

-- Apply binary search on sorted arrays with modifications.
-- Efficiently find elements or conditions in logarithmic time.
+%

+- Searching in sorted and rotated arrays.
+- Problems like "Search in Rotated Sorted Array."

 <!-- end flashcard 21 -->

 <!-- flashcard 22 -->

-## Front
+## Card

-Identifying Modified Binary Search Problems
+Modified Binary Search Implementation

-## Back

-- Problems involving searching in sorted or rotated arrays.
-- Scenarios requiring efficient element location.
+%

+- Use binary search with additional conditions for rotations.
+- Narrow search range based on mid-value comparisons.

 <!-- end flashcard 22 -->

 <!-- flashcard 23 -->

-## Front
+## Card

-Top 'K' Elements Pattern
+Top 'K' Elements UseCases

-## Back

-- Use heaps to find top 'K' largest or smallest elements.
-- Maintain a heap of size 'K' for efficient retrievals.
+%

+- Finding 'K' largest/smallest elements in a dataset.
+- Problems like "Kth Largest Element in an Array."

 <!-- end flashcard 23 -->

 <!-- flashcard 24 -->

-## Front
+## Card

-Identifying Top 'K' Elements Problems
+Top 'K' Elements Implementation

-## Back
+%

-- Problems requiring retrieval of top or bottom 'K' elements.
+- Use a heap to maintain 'K' elements.
-- Scenarios involving frequency counts or largest/smallest values.
+- Push new elements and pop excess to keep size fixed.

 <!-- end flashcard 24 -->

 <!-- flashcard 25 -->

-## Front
+## Card

-K-way Merge Pattern
+K-way Merge UseCases

-## Back
+%

-- Merge 'K' sorted arrays or lists efficiently.
+- Merging multiple sorted arrays or lists.
-- Use a min-heap to keep track of smallest elements.
+- Problems like "Merge K Sorted Lists."

 <!-- end flashcard 25 -->

 <!-- flashcard 26 -->

-## Front
+## Card

-Identifying K-way Merge Problems
+K-way Merge Implementation

-## Back

-- Problems involving merging multiple sorted sequences.
-- Scenarios requiring efficient combination of sorted data.
+%

+- Use a min-heap to track smallest elements from each list.
+- Extract the smallest and add the next element from that list.

 <!-- end flashcard 26 -->

 <!-- flashcard 27 -->

-## Front
+## Card

+Topological Sort UseCases

+%

+- The problem will deal with graphs that have no directed cycles
+- If you’re asked to update all objects in a sorted order
+- If you have a class of objects that follow a particular order

-Topological Sort Pattern
+- Problems featuring the Topological Sort pattern:

-## Back

-- Order elements based on dependencies using directed graphs.
-- Utilize DFS or Kahn's algorithm for sorting.
+- Task scheduling (medium)
+- Minimum height of a tree (hard)

 <!-- end flashcard 27 -->

 <!-- flashcard 28 -->

-## Front
+## Card

-Identifying Topological Sort Problems
+Topological Sort Implementation

-## Back

-- Problems involving task scheduling with dependencies.
-- Scenarios requiring linear ordering of dependent tasks.
+%
+- first get count of incoming links to all nodes.
+Start with nodes with 0 incoming links.
+- Use DFS or Kahn's algorithm to order tasks.
+- Track in-degree or visited nodes to find valid order.

 <!-- end flashcard 28 -->

 <!-- flashcard 29 -->

-## Front
+## Card

 Union Find UseCases

-## Back
+%

 - Detect cycles in graphs (e.g., "Graph Valid Tree")
 - Find connected components (e.g., "Number of Provinces")